vietdang7/web-dev-useful-resources/README.md

 # Useful resources for Web developer -  2021
-This is the place where I save all the useful resources I will need for my web dev career.
+Place where I save all the useful resources I will need for my web dev career.

 ## Roadmap
 - [Developer roadmap](https://github.com/kamranahmedse/developer-roadmap)